stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 04 (P2L1) - Review of UML.md

 # Lesson 4

-In this lesson, we will cover the different types of diagrams used in software architecture and design.
+In this lesson we will cover the different types of diagrams used in software architecture and design.

 ## OMT